-The production of textiles also reflects the sexual division of labor that is found in many Mayan communities.
+The production of textiles also reflects the sexual division of labor that is found in many Maya communities.
 For example, women tend to use traditional backstrap looms to produce fabric, while men use treadle looms, a more sophisticated type of loom introduced by the Spanish.
 And while some women have learned to use treadle looms, men are very rarely (if ever) seen using a backstrap loom.

-The image on the right is a detail of fabric woven on a backstrap loom.
+The image on the right above is a detail of fabric woven on a backstrap loom.
 While this type of weaving may produce thicker fabric, it allows women greater creativity in their designs.
 As women weave fabric on a backstrap loom, they can add intricate brocaded designs.
 The detail to the right is from a huipil from the Mam-speaking community of San Martin Chile Verde.

-The image on the left is the finished huipil.
+The image on the left above is the finished huipil.
 Huipils such as this would be worn with an ankle-length skirt and a belt also woven on a backstrap loom (such as the one to the right).

 Treadle looms tend to produce thinner cloth, and the process does not allow for the intricate brocade work common on backstrap loomed cloth.
 However, men may use tie-dyed thread that produces intricate designs as the fabric is woven.
 This thread is known as ikat or jaspe.